AmazingWood/mnist-mlp-cpp/README.md

 # 3rd party libs
 Boost 1.71.0: For Endian Library [Click here to find more](https://www.boost.org/)
 Eigen: For matrix manipulation [Click here to find more](http://eigen.tuxfamily.org/dox/group__TutorialMatrixClass.html)
-MKL: If u wanna the code run faster than python, then u need this.[Click here to find more](https://software.intel.com/en-us/mkl)
+MKL: If u wanna the code run faster than python, then u'll need this [Click here to find more](https://software.intel.com/en-us/mkl)

 # performance comparison
 This project(C++):